 The Joint Supercomputer Center of the Russian Academy of Sciences

-The Joint Supercomputer Center of the Russian Academy of Sciences is one of the powerful Russian supercomputing centers in the field of science and high education.
+The Joint Supercomputer Center of the Russian Academy of Sciences is one of the most powerful Russian supercomputing centers in the field of science and high education.
 Over 150 research groups use HPC resources of JSCC RAS for solving fundamental and applied tasks.

 MVS-10P OP2 supercomputer enables RAS scientific teams to develop the latest applications for breakthrough R&D in such fields as medicine, bioengineering, astrophysics, chemistry, radioelectronics, control systems and others.